 - Preheat the oven to 375ºF.

-- Place the mushrooms on a baking sheet, drizzle with the oil and salt, and toss to coat evenly.
+- Make the Shiitake Bacon: Place the mushrooms on a baking sheet, drizzle with the oil and salt, and toss to coat evenly.
 Arrange in a single layer, and roast until browned and crispy, 15-20 minutes, tossing once halfway through cooking.
 Remove from the oven and set aside; the ‘bacon’ will crisp up as it cools.

-- Meanwhile, in a large bowl, whisk together the flour, oats, baking powder, baking soda, and salt.
-In a separate small bowl, whisk together the egg, yogurt, coconut oil, and sugar.
-Pour the egg mixture into the flour mixture and stir just until combined using a rubber spatula.
+- In a large bowl, whisk together the flour, oats, baking powder, baking soda, and salt.
+In a separate bowl, whisk together the yogurt, coconut oil, sugar, and flaxseed mixture.
+Pour the wet ingredients into the flour mixture and stir just until combined.
 (The batter may be slightly thicker than average).
 Let stand for 15 minutes.

-- Meanwhile, place the blueberries, lemon juice, maple syrup, and vanilla in a small saucepan over medium heat.
+- Make the Blueberry Sauce: Place the blueberries, lemon juice, and maple syrup in a small saucepan over medium heat.
 When the blueberries release their juice and the mixture starts to simmer, reduce the heat to medium-low and simmer until the blueberries are mostly broken down, about 5 minutes.
 Taste and add more maple syrup if desired.

-- *If using Greek yogurt, thin it out with 2 tablespoons of water.
+- If using thick Greek-style yogurt, thin it out with 2 tablespoons of water.

 - Serving Size: 2 waffles with toppings